TrinityCore/tc-wiki/database/335/world/quest_template.md

 &nbsp;

 ### POIContinent
-Map id from Map.dbc of a quest point of interest (POI - Point Of Interest).
+[Map ID](/files/DBC/335/map#id) of a quest point of interest (POI - Point Of Interest).
 POI will be shown on the map when quest is active.
 &nbsp;

 ### POIx